Team-MCToolkit/MCToolkit/README.md

 ## Development

-To clone this repository, run `git clone --recursive https://github.com/Team-MCToolkit/MCToolkit.git`.
+To clone this repository, run `git clone --recursive https://github.com/Team-MCToolkit/MCToolkit.git` in your Terminal.

 MCToolkit uses Gradle build system to manage the building and exporting.
-Use `runMCToolkit` task to run test MCToolkit.
+Use `./gradlew runMCToolkit` command to run test MCToolkit.

 It is recommended to use Intellij IDEA for development and testing.
 Learn more about the development process, and tips on [MCToolkit developers wiki](https://github.com/Team-MCToolkit/MCToolkit/wiki).